lineality/rust_chess_server_experiments/board_factory/board_factory_readme.md

 ## Goal:
-Generate a white or black oriented chess background png image, with letters on the bottom and numbers on the side.
+Python functions to:

-The task here is to make a function that will generate a png chess board with a number a letter legend and a blank top row (to be used late for time data),
+Generate a white or black oriented chess background png image, WITH letters on the bottom and numbers on the side, and a blank.png top bar

-important: the folders of light and dark squares are directories of variants to be chosen at random (assorted wood textures).
+important: the folders of light and dark squares are directories of variants to be chosen at random (assorted wood textures). random_image_from_directory() is the function to select variants.

 ## File structure: